 Hire a Planner: I HIGHLY recommend hiring a wedding planner/coordinator if you haven’t already.
 They can help you plan a legal and safe event, and they have creative ideas for reimagining weddings during this weird time.
-A few planners who have been especially helpful through this: Rebecca Grant at New Creations Wedding Design and Coordination, BreeAnn at Pink Blossom Events, Grace at Smiling Rose Planning, and for elopements Erika at The Greatest Adventure Weddings and Elopements.
+A few planners who have been especially helpful through this: Rebecca Grant at New Creations Wedding Design and Coordination, BreeAnn at Pink Blossom Events, Eventful Moments Planning and Design, Grace at Smiling Rose Planning, and for elopements Erika at The Greatest Adventure Weddings and Elopements.

 Waiver: I will be sending you an addendum to your contract with a Covid-19 Liability Waiver.
 Please don't be alarmed.
 This is to protect both of us from liability if we have unknown germs.

 Staying Healthy: If I were to start exhibiting symptoms of Covid-19 or have to self-quarantine and your event is within 14 days you will have the option to cancel your booking and receive a refund or I will have an associate photographer work at your event in my place.

 Turnaround Times: My 2021 turnaround times may be delayed due to the high volume of weddings that are rescheduled to a consolidated timeframe.